-The decision to authorise an activity is made after consideration of the EIA by the Minister for Sustainability, Environment, Water, Population and Communities or his AAD delegate.
+The decision to authorise an activity is made after consideration of the EIA by the Minister for the Environment or his AAD delegate.
 The method of assessment can be found in detail in the Environmental Officer Handbook.

 For more information, please email firstname.lastname@example.org.